khulanJargalsaikhan/khulanJargalsaikhan/README.md

 - 👀 I’m interested in entry-level software developer position
 - 🌱 I’m currently learning to develop Web Applications With Spring Boot
 - 💞️ I’m looking to collaborate on developing Web Applications
-- 📫 How to reach me onagraa@gmail.com
+- 📫 Contact me at: onagraa@gmail.com

 <!---
 khulanJargalsaikhan/khulanJargalsaikhan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.